KatamariJr/gorm.io/pages/docs/sharding.md

 - Non-intrusive design.
 Load the plugin, specify the config, and all done.
 - Lighting-fast.
 No network based middlewares, as fast as Go.
 - Multiple database support.
 PostgreSQL tested, MySQL and SQLite is coming.
-- Allows you custom the Primary Key generator (Built in keygen, Sequence, Snowflake ...).
+- Allows you custom the Primary Key generator (built in keygen, Sequence, Snowflake ...).

 ## Usage